 When teaching about hobbies in English, they can write sentences and illustrate their sentences with pictures and links

 Have a look at this example

-Notevibes in one of my favorite web application to create audios in English.
+Notevibes is one of my favorite web applications to create audio in English.

 You can create some questions about any particular topic and ask learners to listen to it and provide a written or oral response to that.